Lucid Dreams (Juice Wrld song)

-"Lucid Dreams" (alternatively "Lucid Dreams (Forget Me)") is a song by American rapper and singer Juice WRLD.
+"Lucid Dreams" (formerly "Lucid Dreams (Forget Me)") is a song by American rapper Juice Wrld.
 It was officially released by Grade A Productions and Interscope Records on May 4, 2018, after previously being released on SoundCloud in June 2017.
 The song was produced by Nick Mira and debuted at number 74 on the Billboard Hot 100, peaking at number 2 on the chart.
+The song has over 3 billion streams on Spotify, being one of the most-streamed songs on the platform.
+As of May 2025, the music video has over 1.1 billion views on YouTube.
+In February 2022, the song was certified Diamond by RIAA for selling over 10 million units in the U.S.